jdwilson4/Intro-Data-Science/README.md

 - **Attendence** (20%): You will lose 2% of this grade for every course you miss.
 - **Assignments** (50%): You will be assigned a computational assignment to be completed using RStudio and the package *knitr* regularly throughout class.
 - **Final Project** (30%): The final project will be a computational case study that brings together the techniques learned throughout the semester.
 The description for this project will be provided towards the mid point of the semester.
+- **Extra Credit** (+5%): Create a *well-organized* database of *all* R functions that you use throughout the semester.
+These include those mentioned in lectures, those introduced in homework, etc. Along with each function, give a brief description that details the use of the function.
+Also, organize these functions into categories according to their use.

 ###Schedule
 | Lecture | Topic | Assignment | Due Date |